sidarthgiddu/Breakthrough-Starshot/README.md

 # Breakthrough-Starshot Project Team

 Breakthrough Starshot is based off of Breakthrough Initiatives project to send nano spacecraft to nearby stars.
 A "mothership" deploys multiple nano spacecraft.
-Then, they are accelerated to travel to celestial bodies.
+Then, these spacecraft are accelerated to travel to celestial bodies.

 Our team's goal is to deploy nano spacecraft in an inexpensive manner.
 We are doing this by using ordinary electronics.
 The computers on our mothership are 2 Adafruit Microcontrollers.
 One Adafruit is known as the master computer, the other is known as the slave computer.